svedjebratt/model-validation/README.md

 expect(errors.passwordConfirm.confirm).toBe(false);
 ```

 The `setValid` method takes two arguments, the name of the validator and whether the field is valid or not.
+It can also take an optional third argument with
+a custom error message, retrievable as `$message`.